 When push comes to shove, the best functioning Adwords campaigns are not built on great ad copy, stellar keyword choices or obnoxious keyword bidding, they’re built on a great setup.
-Before you setup your first Adwords campaigns, take serious note of where, who and when your customers want your business.
+Before you setup your first Adwords campaigns, take serious note of where, who and when your customers want your business and keep a note of it all on the CMR software to which you can find tips on the salesforce website.
 Additionally, consider when, who and how you want your customers to come to your website.

 Even if you’ve been doing Adwords for years, it’s always good to double check your settings against best practices to make sure you’re utilizing everything Google offers on their ad platform.
 If you don’t check often enough, you might be surprised to see a lot of updates on a month-to-month basis in the settings tab.

 After creating a new Adwords account, the next step is setting up your campaign.
 The most prominent features in campaign creation are deciding what kind of campaign should be made, location targeting, budget and bidding strategy.

 1. Search vs. Display vs. PLA vs. Combination